-9 Note Sybase IQ 12.6 and higher releases enforce column and table CHECK constraints that were previously unenforced, but only on inserts, updates, and loads of new data.
-Before you upgrade the database, Sybase suggests that you follow the procedure in "Preserving check constraints before database upgrade" on page 10to record and recreate constraints.
+- 10 If upgrading a database created with a Sybase IQ version before 12.7, use a high checkpoint interval on the start_asiq command line, for example -gc 1440 - 11 Note Sybase IQ 12.6 and higher releases enforce column and table CHECK constraints that were previously unenforced, but only on inserts, updates, and loads of new data.
+Before you upgrade the database, Sybase suggests that you follow the procedure in "Preserving check constraints before database upgrade" on page 11 to record and recreate constraints.

 Connect to the server to be upgraded with dbisqlc or dbisql as DBA.
 Make sure that no other users connect during the upgrade process.
-For suggested syntax, see "Upgrading databases" on page 47.
+For suggested syntax, see "Upgrading databases" on page 49.

-- 10 Make sure that you have performed the preceding steps in this chapter and installed any available EBFs.
-For details, see "Finding the latest information on EBFs and software maintenance" on page ix. - 11 Upgrade the database by issuing the following command:
+- 12 Make sure that you have performed the preceding steps in this chapter and installed any available EBFs.
+For details, see "Finding the latest information on EBFs and software maintenance" on page ix. - 13 Issue a CHECKPOINT statement. - 14 Upgrade the database by issuing the following command:

-If the database you are upgrading was created with the Java options set off, append the keywords JAVA OFF JCONNECT OFF to the preceding command.
+ALTER DATABASE UPGRADE If the database you are upgrading was created with the Java options set off, append the keywords JAVA OFF JCONNECT OFF to the preceding command.
 For more about the ALTER DATABASE UPGRADE statement, see the Sybase IQ Reference Manual.

-12 Reset the SQL Remote configuration by issuing the SQL statements:
+15 Reset the SQL Remote configuration by issuing the SQL statements: